 The calorie loading saw all the heavy weights, get heavier.
 Believe it or not, this was not as easy as you would think.
 On average, they increased their weight by around 6 %.

 So……….. not all obese people are metabolically IN TROUBLE.

 BMI tells you NOTHING

-BMI (body mass index) is currently the number that is used to classify your health status.
+BMI (body mass index) is currently the number that carries an awful lot of weight, when it comes to classifying people.
 A normal BMI is between 18 and 25.
 Anything above this is considered abnormal and problematic.
 The higher the number, the more trouble you’re in.

+But………… being overweight/obese does not automatically mean you’re metabolically UNHEALTHY.
 It just means, your doctor is expecting TROUBLE.
 Heart disease, diabetes are on his radar…….